bongo227/Atomical/doc/doc_gen.md

 ## Technical solution

 ### build/
-This folder is were the make file produces the executables and librarys for the project.
+This folder is were the make file produces the executable and library for the project.

 #### CMakeLists.txt
 This is the make file for the project